Reds vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 52 hits with eight doubles, a triple, three home runs and 12 walks.
-He has driven in 24 runs with 11 stolen bases.
+- Hoerner has eight doubles, a triple, three home runs, 12 walks and 24 RBI (52 total hits).
+He's also swiped 11 bases.

 Hoerner Recent Games